Khurramnaveed3233/EdTech-Online-Courses-Analysis/README.md

    ## Summary of Recommendations

-Focus on Courses in high-demand categories like Business and Data Science.
+1.Focus on Courses in high-demand categories like Business and Data Science.

-Prioritize English content but expand into Chinese (Simplified) and Spanish for growth.
+2.Prioritize English content but expand into Chinese (Simplified) and Spanish for growth.

-Enhance Marketing and Finance courses with more skills to align with job market demands.
+3.Enhance Marketing and Finance courses with more skills to align with job market demands.

-Ensure courses have 1-2 subtitles to maximize engagement.
+4.Ensure courses have 1-2 subtitles to maximize engagement.

-Collaborate with top-rated instructors like Daniel and Dr. Abas.
+5.Collaborate with top-rated instructors like Daniel and Dr. Abas.

-Design courses with 200-400 hours of content for optimal engagement.
+6.Design courses with 200-400 hours of content for optimal engagement.

-Increase skill variety in courses to boost viewership.
+7.Increase skill variety in courses to boost viewership.